keefertaylor/TezosKit/README.md

 * Originating accounts
 * Examining upgrade votes
 * Deploying / Examining / Calling smart contracts

+TezosKit also provides support for the following Conseil RPCs:
+* Retrieving account transactions

 The library is extensible allowing client code to easily create additional RPCs and signed operations, as required.